HL7/fhir-specialty-rx/input/pages/missing-data.md

 - ***Example, preferred, or extensible* binding strengths**

   - If the source systems has text but no coded data, only the text element is used.
-  - If there is neither text or coded data, use the appropriate “unknown” concept code from the value set if available
+  - If there is neither text nor coded data, use the appropriate “unknown” concept code from the value set if available
   - If the value set does not have the appropriate “unknown” concept code, use “unknown” from the  [DataAbsentReason Code System](http://hl7.org/fhir/R4/codesystem-data-absent-reason.html)

 - ***Required* binding strength**